yesco/AutomaticLettering/ORIC/README.md

 The sixlets (six-pixel/char alt-charset graphics) works the same way as ORIC; it requires a screenn attribute to change to ALT-TEXT mode for each line---and as you very well know-LORES 1 does that for you.
 However, just "LORES" will not clear screen, but quote and keep the text!

 There is a kind of Teletext style editor.
 It basically it's just an extention of ORIC's normal full screen editor but with some "missing keys"!
+CTRL-ALT toggles display of attribute as chars.

 For graphics (LORES/HIRES)-mode, you can draw lines and interactively draw/undraw circles, do pixel-editing, etc. I call it GEDIT.
 It's activated by ALT-G.